Shobha Rani Tripura

-Shobha Rani Tripura is a Bangladeshi Writer and teacher.
-She Belongs to Tripura community.
+Shobha Rani Tripura (born 2 February 1959) is a Bangladeshi writer and teacher.
+She belongs to the Tripura community.
 She received Begum Rokeya Padak in 2017 from the Government of Bangladesh.

 Biography

 Shobha Rani Tripura was born on 2 February 1959 in Rangamati.

 She lived in Mahalchari Khagrachari due to her father's employment.
 From the childhood, she fond of writing and she started writing.

 She is one of the intellectual person from her community, Tripura Race.

 Apart from indigenous lifestyle, She has written short stories, poems, plays, essays, travel stories, songs, novels etc.

 Writing has become the passion for her.

 In her various writings, she wrote about both hill people and plain people.